sap-tutorials/Tutorials/tutorials/fiori-tools-configure-object-pages/fiori-tools-configure-object-pages.md

 2. From the **Navigation** dropdown, select the `to_ProductSalesData (SEPMRA_C_PD_ProductSalesData)` entry and click **Add**.

 Switch back to your running application.
-When you click on an the arrow next to an entry in the **Sales Data** table, you will be taken a new object page.
+Once your app has refreshed, click on the arrow next to an entry in the **Sales Data** table, you will be taken a new object page.

 [DONE]
 [ACCORDION-END]